tfroehlich82/cement/README.md

 # Cement Framework

 **NOTE: 2.11.x is the development version of Cement.
-Please use stable/2.10.x in production until stable/2.12.x is released.**
+Please use stable/2.10.x in production until stable/2.12.x is released.
+Additionally, it is unlikely that this branch will see any further development, as all future development is currently happening in the `portland` branch in prepartion for Cement 3 (sometime in 2018).**

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex